|

 The ‘Fresh Talent’ initiative has been constrained

-by UK immigration policy that arguably is driven by the needs of
+by UK immigration policy that arguably is driven by the needs

-SE England.
+of SE England.
 Whilst UK borders remain we could consider separate

 immigration controls perhaps with Scottish residence requirements

-that could reflect Scotland’s economic requirements (devolved) and
+that could reflect Scotland's economic requirements (devolved)

-for devolved responsibilities particularly social work and education.
+implications for devolved responsibilities particularly social

 Broadcasting